Frequently Asked Questions

 Families with kids age 4-17.

-Uplift is the perfect fit for families who already have a regular habit of gathering together (at mealtime, bedtime, a weekend night, or a weekend day) to talk about things that matter most.
+Uplift is a perfect fit for families who have a habit of gathering together (at mealtime, bedtime, a weekend night, or a weekend day) to talk about things that matter most.

-Our resources can also be used for families who want to weave sacred and meaningful topics naturally into everyday conversation without gathering together.
+Our resources can also be used for families who want to weave meaningful topics naturally into everyday conversation without gathering together.

 What does a lesson look like?

 Watch a demo of a lesson in the video below and sign up to get it delivered to your inbox.